 Pelican Grand Beach Resort– The luxurious oceanfront resort has stunning views, a zero-entry pool, a private beach, and a lazy river.
 There are three restaurants, an ice cream shop, and a verandah for relaxing.
 2000 North Ocean Boulevard, Fort Lauderdale

 Snooze– This hotel offers bare amenities for reasonable rates and also has dorm rooms.
-They have a rooftop terrace and free WiFi and parking.
+They have a rooftop terrace, free WiFi, and parking.
 Beach access is right across the street.
 205 North Fort Lauderdale Beach Boulevard, Fort Lauderdale

 Camping– You’ll also find campgrounds at the state parks and private facilities for both tents and RVs.
 There’s also a KOA nearby.